sanjayraj764/django-wagtail-blog/README.md

 -  Image support for blog posts
 -  Clean and user-friendly UI
 -  Secure admin dashboard
+-  best for the blog and content creations for the websites in the companys or any organisation
 -  Responsive design (mobile-friendly)

 ---